cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Valiating Analyses for Pipelines

-Unsecured Endpoint: GET /validate-analysis-for-pipelines/{analysis-id}

-Delegates to metadactyl: GET /validate-analysis-for-pipelines/{analysis-id}

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.

 ## Listing Tasks in an App